twistlock/docs/api/descriptions/tas-droplets/get.md

-Retrieves all Tanzu Application Service (TAS) droplets.
+Retrieves scan reports for Tanzu Application Service (TAS) droplets.

 This endpoint maps to the table in **Monitor > Vulnerabilities > VMware Tanzu blobstore** in the Console UI.